 Having a scalable and repeatable process for any business is going to be the difference between success and failure.
-Reading any HubSpot article, it will reiterate the importance of having a well-defined sales process that all reps can follow which I fundamentally agree with.
-For this process to be adopted, stages and their associated need to have sales standards and my view is that those standards need to contain those which are:
+Reading any HubSpot article, it will reiterate the importance of having a well-defined sales process that all reps can follow.
+For this process to be adopted, stages and their associated need to have sales standards:

 - Required (one that you want reps to never skip, take out those that could be skipped)

 - Factual (tied to a specific action, other than a feeling, not open to interpretation)

 - Inspectable (one that can be verified by a record in the CRM; not in CRM, doesn’t count)

 - Buyer-centric (steps represented from buyers point of view)